biaslab/biaslab-hugo/content/teaching/bmlip.md

       </table>

+## Exams

-## Exam Preparation
+### Preparation

-- Please consult the <a href="http://nbviewer.jupyter.org/github/bertdv/BMLIP/blob/master/lessons/notebooks/Course-Syllabus.ipynb">Course Syllabus</a> (lecture notes for 1st class) for advice on how to study the materials.
+- Consult the <a href="http://nbviewer.jupyter.org/github/bertdv/BMLIP/blob/master/lessons/notebooks/Course-Syllabus.ipynb">Course Syllabus</a> (lecture notes for 1st class) for advice on how to study the materials.

 <!-- - Each year there will be two written exam opportunities.
 The exams will be in multiple-choice format.
 Grading rules have been [posted at Piazza](https://piazza.com/class/l9n5gnieu4k6tl/post/23). **You cannot bring notes or books to the written exam sessions.
 All needed formulas are supplied at the exam sheet**. -->